laysa1717/message-api/README.md

 ## Postman Collection 📬

 In the `postmanCollection` folder, there is a file available to test the local APIs.
 You can import this collection into Postman to easily interact with the API endpoints and verify their functionality.

+## Use of Artificial Intelligence 🤖

+In this project, artificial intelligence was utilized to enhance and streamline various aspects, including:

+- **Integration with DynamoDB**: AI assisted in setting up and configuring the integration with AWS's NoSQL database.
+- **Swagger**: AI was used to generate and improve the API documentation.
+- **Tests**: AI helped in creating comprehensive test cases to ensure the reliability of the application.
+- **Logs**: AI was leveraged to implement effective logging strategies for better traceability.
+- **README**: AI contributed to crafting a detailed and informative README file.
+- **Error Handling**: AI was used to implement robust error handling mechanisms throughout the application.